"The First Time" - Understanding "Female Virginity" in the 21st Century

 In some women, the hymen looks like a ring.
 In others, it is crescent-shaped.
 Some women have several holes, notches, or clefts in their hymens.
 Some have been born without that fold.

 In a TED talk called The Virginity Fraud, Norwegian medical doctors Nina Dølvik Brochmann and Ellen Støkken Dahl describe how the hymen is more like a stretchy collar or a scrunchie than a barrier.
-It is elastic and flexible enough for painless vag intercourse for most women.
+It is elastic and flexible enough for painless vag inte*course for most women.

 The assumption that all virginal women will bleed is little more than folklore, nor does bleeding say anything about virginity.